tldr-pages/tldr/pages/common/drupal.md

 # drupal

-> Drupal Console.
+> CLI for Drupal.
-> The Drupal CLI.
-A tool to generate boilerplate code, interact with and debug Drupal.
+> Generates boilerplate code, interacts with and debugs Drupal projects.
 > More information: <https://drupalconsole.com/>.

 - Install a module: